Properties of contact toric structures and concave boundaries of linear plumbings: Asymptotic constraints on -holomorphic curves

 \begin{proof} We consider one asymptotic end $\widetilde{C}_i\subset u_i$ of each curve limiting positively to $\gamma_h$.
 Since $u_1$ and $u_2$ lie on the same side of $T_x$, their asymptotic ends $\widetilde{C}_1$ and $\widetilde{C}_2$ approach $\gamma_h$ without winding with respect to the trivialization $\tau_0$.
 By Lemma~\ref{lem:stableunstable}, the winding is also zero with respect to the trivialization given by the stable and unstable manifolds of $\gamma_h$.
 We now project to $Y$ the two asymptotic ends to obtain near $\gamma_h$ two cylinders $C_i$.
 By Lemma~\ref{lemma:quadrants}, each one of these cylinders is contained in $Q_1$ or $Q_3$.
 Since they are on the same side of $T_x$, either the two are in $Q_1$ or the two are in $Q_3$, proving the claim. \end{proof}

 Now we show that a $\Jpert$-holomorphic curve positively asymptotically approaching $\gamma_h$ from the left (resp. right) is unique.
 Thus there are at most two $\Jpert$-holomorphic curves whose positive end is asymptotic to $\gamma_h$.
+Notice that a priori, there is no topological assumption on the curves and this is necessary for analyzing simpleness of the Reeb current $(\gamma_h,1)$ in the proof of Theorem~\ref{theorem at}~\ref{case more pi}.
+Similar asymptotic arguments have been used in \cite[Proposition 5.4]{Luya}.

 \begin{proposition} Let $u_1$ and $u_2$ be index one pseudoholomorphic curves each with a positive asymptotic end at $\gamma_h$ and which approach $\gamma_h$ from the same side.
 Assume $u_1$ has no other asymptotic ends (positive or negative).
 Suppose that $Q_{\tau_0}(u_1, u_2) = 0$.
 Then, $u_1 = u_2$ up to $\R$-translation. \end{proposition}